Fitzentoaster/javascriptGoL/README.md

 Download the source and run index.html in your browser.

 # So Far
-When I started this project I was new to Javascript, and I always draw up a 'game of life' in new languages/paradigms as a method to help me learn the syntax and get used to stuff.
+When I started this project I was refreshing in Javascript after not using it for a few years and I always draw up a 'game of life' in new languages/paradigms as a method to help me learn the syntax and get used to stuff.
 Since then, I've updated it significantly with new features and better logic.